jspenc72/relief/README.md

+**download the mac app at [wepress.ca/relief.zip](https://wepress.ca/relief.zip)**

 relief is a simple program that lets you drop in images and get back 3D printable STL plates for letterpress and block printmaking.

-the quickest way to use it is to download the mac app at [wepress.ca/relief.zip](https://wepress.ca/relief.zip)

 #### Or if you want you can build from source:
 ```